levyavi/privacy-policy/README.md

    - Update the "Last updated" date
    - Review and modify any sections specific to your app's functionality

-2. **Host the Privacy Policy:**
+2. **Host the Policies:**

-   - Upload the HTML file to a publicly accessible URL (e.g., GitHub Pages, your website, or a hosting service)
+   - Upload the HTML files to a publicly accessible URL (e.g., GitHub Pages, your website, or a hosting service)
-   - Ensure the URL is accessible without authentication
+   - Ensure the URLs are accessible without authentication
-   - Test that the page loads correctly
+   - Test that the pages load correctly
+   - You can host both the privacy policy and child safety policy on the same site

 3. **Add to Google Play Console:**